PUGX/shortid-php/README.md

 In the following example, you can see how to change the basic alphabet and default length.

-Default alphabet uses all letters (lowercase and uppcercase), all numbers, underscore, and hypen.
+Default alphabet uses all letters (lowercase and uppercase), all numbers, underscore, and hypen.

 ``` php
 use PUGX\Shortid\Factory;